eclipse-cdt/cdt-lsp/README.md

 Newly created C/C++ projects will use the settings from the workspace preferences.
 This can be changed in the project properties:

+> [!IMPORTANT]
+> The project specific clangd settings will be used only when no clangd language server is running and a C/C++ source file from this project was the <ins>first</ins> C/C++ file to be opened in the LSP based C/C++ editor.
+> C/C++ source files from other projects in the workspace will inherit the settings from the initial project.
+This is because there is a single language server instance used for the whole Eclipse workspace.

 ![image](images/properties.png "properties.png")

 Different C/C++ projects using the old and new C/C++ editor can be mixed in one workspace.
 The linked include files will be opened with the same editor.